We have information you must know before you buy the Commander.

 Ground clearance is sufficient to negotiate rocky terrain, but the trail was challenging enough to create a few clangs and clunks when we touched the underbody.
 We found the Commander capable of going anywhere it will fit.
 The limitation would come if the Commander were used to cross steep, narrow gulches that call for extreme angles of departure because its longer body has more rear overhang than a Grand Cherokee.
 Still, for most people, there is probably more rough terrain capability built into the Commander than they will ever need or use.

-The 2007 Jeep Commander should be attractive to families that need four-wheel-drive capability for vacations, camping, or challenging winters.
+Summary The 2007 Jeep Commander should be attractive to families that need four-wheel-drive capability for vacations, camping, or challenging winters.
 Its seven-passenger seating capability is complemented by seats that fold flat for big cargo capacity.
 With a wide range of engines, options and prices, the Commander is versatile enough to appeal to a broad array of buyers.
 On the road, it's far more agile, quick and quiet than its slab-sided styling suggest.